Sjyhne/MapAI-Competition/team_fundator/README.md

     sh train_task1.sh
     sh train_task2.sh

-Lastly, train two models each for task 1 and 2 with 1024 image resolution on the `mapai` and `mapai_edge` datasets:
+Lastly, train three models each for task 1 and 2 with 1024 image resolution on the `mapai` and `mapai_edge` datasets:

     sh train_1024res.sh